nopara73/Privacy/README.md

-**UPDATE:** The idea has been discarded in favor of https://github.com/nopara73/PRRC
+**UPDATE:** We did not succeed to come to agreement on this idea, so it's been discarded.

 # Privacy